uzh-bf/oss-at-dbf/content/development/payloadcms-app-router.md

 export default Persons
 ```

 In the database structure, a new table will be created that includes the `id`, `name` and `age` of each person.
-Behind the scenes, Payload will create a separate table with all `skills` of one person, creating separate entries for each skill, all linked to the person through its `id`.
+Behind the scenes, Payload will create a separate table with all `hobbies` of one person, creating entries for each hobby, all linked to the person through its `id`.

 All collections that should be created as tables in the database by Payload then have to be included in the `payload.config.ts` file, which also includes configuration properties for the lexical editor (richtext support), the database connection settings, and more: